EEEKKK! It’s time for the daily school lunch prep.

 Fun Fact: Add some pumpkin seeds on top (like the picture below) – not only are they good for kids – they are a natural way to get rid of worms!

 Scones with a tin of spaghetti in them?
-Yes and the kids will LOVE THEM!
+Yes, and the kids will LOVE THEM!

 If you have beef leftovers, recreate something out of it like these cheesy and yummy beef puffs!

 They’re simpler than you think, but offer great value as well as comfort.
 A hearty and delicious school snacks to knock afternoon belly rumbling on the head.
+Leeks are expensive so you can easily substitute them for onions.

 You’ll never buy a pre-made scroll again with these super yummy cheese and vegemite combo scrolls!

 If you’re having a hard time feeding your kids with veggies, then this Zucchini slice is a starter.
 For sure, your kids will find this irresistible!
+With Zucchini Slice in the school lunchbox you will need to ensure you have a cooler or ice pack.

 Make your usual waffles healthy by adding zucchini!
 Definitely a delicious batch of waffles.
+Waffles are great for little fingers too – and they are perfect for something a bit different in the lunchbox.
+Make them nice and tiny!

 Chicken and Apple Croquettes

 If you’re looking for something that’s a perfect balance of sweet and savoury, these meatballs are good to go.
+They are delicious and are just as good cold as hot.

 Make a twist on the normal sausage rolls you have and serve these yummy finger food that everyone will gobble on.
 Nom nom nom!